- This event has passed.

 Images Copyright Tomoko Torimaru 2022

-Spend four days in-person at our studio in Berkeley, CA with Dr. Tomoko Torimaru, author of One Needle, One Thread.
-In this workshop, Dr. Torimaru will lecture on tablet weaving, finger weaving, and finger braiding as observed along The Silk Road.
+Study four days in-person with Dr. Tomoko Torimaru, author of One Needle, One Thread.
+In this workshop at our Berkeley, CA studio, Dr. Torimaru will lecture on tablet weaving, finger weaving, and finger braiding as observed along The Silk Road.
 Students will have the opportunity to learn and practice Moroccan tablet weaving and finger weaving under the guidance of Torimaru-sensei and will make a small pochette (pouch or narrow purse) or something similar.

 Torimaru-sensei says, “In my field research, I saw from Western China along the Silk Road to Tajikistan, Uzbekistan, Turkmenistan, Iran and other West Asian areas, the edges of clothing decorated with beautiful ribbons made using primitive techniques such as tablet weaving, finger weaving and finger braiding.”